Zizzamia/perfume.js/README.md

 [![Performance Mark](https://github.com/Zizzamia/perfume.js/blob/master/docs/src/assets/performance-mark.png)]

 #### Custom Logging
-Save the duration and print it out when/how you best desire.
+Save the duration and print it out when and how it best meets your needs.

 ```javascript
 perfume.start('fibonacci');